Guides

 Notify Your Insurer

-If you diversify into new activities (workshops, market stalls, online sales, corporate contracts), tell your insurer.
-Adding activities that are not covered by your existing policy means you may not be insured when you think you are.
+If you move into new activities (workshops, market stalls, online sales, corporate contracts), tell your insurer.
+Adding work your policy does not cover means you may not be insured when you think you are.

 Getting a Quote